+(171) "Substantial underpayment" means the lesser of 10 percent of the total interim emission fee for the major source or five hundred dollars.

+(172) “Sustainment area” means a geographical area of the state for which DEQ has ambient air quality monitoring data that shows an attainment or unclassified area could become a nonattainment area but a formal redesignation by EPA has not yet been approved.
+The presumptive geographic boundary of a sustainment area is the applicable Urban Growth Boundary in effect on the date this rule was last approved by the EQC, unless superseded by rule.

+(173) “Sustainment pollutant” means a pollutant for which an area is designated a sustainment area.

-(142) "Substantial Underpayment" means the lesser of ten percent (10%) of the total interim emission fee for the major source or five hundred dollars.
-(143) "Synthetic minor source" means a source that would be classified as a major source under OAR 340-200-0020, but for limits on its potential to emit air pollutants contained in a permit issued by DEQ under OAR 340 division 216 or 218.
+(174) "Synthetic minor source" means a source that would be classified as a major source under OAR 340-200-0020, but for limits on its potential to emit regulated pollutants contained in an ACDP or Oregon Title V permit issued by DEQ.

-(144) "Title I modification" means one of the following modifications pursuant to Title I of the FCAA:
+(175) "Title I modification" means one of the following modifications pursuant to Title I of the FCAA:

-(a) A major modification subject to OAR 340-224-0050, Requirements for Sources in Nonattainment Areas;
+(a) A major modification subject to OAR 340-224-0050, Requirements for Sources in Nonattainment Areas or OAR 340-224-0055 Requirements for Sources in Reattainment Areas;

 (b) A major modification subject to OAR 340-224-0060, Requirements for Sources in Maintenance Areas;

-(c) A major modification subject to OAR 340-224-0070, Prevention of Significant Deterioration Requirements for Sources in Attainment or Unclassified Areas;
+(c) A major modification subject to OAR 340-224-0070, Prevention of Significant Deterioration Requirements for Sources in Attainment or Unclassified Areas or OAR 340-224-0045 Requirements for Sources in Sustainment Areas;

 (d) A modification that is subject to a New Source Performance Standard under Section 111 of the FCAA; or